Potato-Development/terminal-comms/Manual.md

  Big note: do not change port to a value lower than 1024.
 Generally, if the port is lower than 1024, the program will NOT run.
  Client: Change host IP and port to match the server.

-***Make sure you run the server is running before you lauch the client.
-Launching the client before launching the server will not work, and you will have to relaunch the client.***
+***Make sure the server is running before you lauch the client.
+Launching the client before launching the server will not work.***